MOBILE DEVICES- CLICK ON THE MENU

 What should be expected from an appraisal service?

 Efficient and ethical service.
 Appraisers should write their appraisals and keep them in the strictest of confidence.
 All appraisals should be written by a qualified appraiser and the reports should be Uniform Standards of Professional Appraisal Practice (USPAP) compliant and completely legal as per IRS standards.

 How is an appraisal performed?

 How do appraisers charge for their work?
 Do they give estimates?

-Appraisers charge by the hour or by the item.
+Appraisers charge by the hour, by the item or by the job.
 Estimates are just that.
-We can not estimate the exact charge for an appraisal although we may be able to give you a ball park figure for a report from past experiences.
+We cannot estimate the exact charge for an appraisal although we may be able to give you a ballpark figure for a report from past experiences.
 The amount of time it takes for inspection, research, and report writing time is what determines your fee.
 Travel expenses are charged for jobs located 15 miles or more from Amarillo.